 DO NO HARM: reflections on healthcare

-• In this case, art offers a platform where healthcare professionals, artists and consumers are invited to question their personal values concerning wasteful healthcare, how this system has divorced human health from the natural systems around us, and how we can do better.
-Importantly, it offers a medium unbridled by the institutional barriers which typically hinder open dialogue and creativity.
+• Art exhibitions offer an environment where healthcare professionals, artists and consumers are invited to question their personal values concerning wasteful healthcare, the conceptual divorce between human and ecological health, and avenues for progress.
+As individuals, healthcare providers, institutions and communities, this project hopes to utilize art to empower all attendees to embody planetary health conscious attitudes.
+Importantly, art offers a medium unbridled by the institutional barriers which typically hinder open dialogue and creativity.